Change of measure up to a random time: Details

 \end{rem}

 \begin{rem} In \cite{Mortimer} the authors prove their result without applying any results from the theory of progressive enlargement of filtrations.
-Of course, Corollary \ref{cor} can also be proven by applying first Girsanov's theorem and afterwards the enlargment formula under $\q$.
-For so called honest times this is done in paragraph 81 of \cite{DM5}, where the same result is proven in greater generality, i.e.~without assuming the continuity of the processes involved. \end{rem}
+Of course, Corollary \ref{cor1} can also be proven by applying first Girsanov's theorem and afterwards the enlargement formula under $\q$.
+For so called honest times this is done in paragraph XX.81 of \cite{DM5}, where a more general version of the above result is proven without relying on the assumptions (AC). \end{rem}

 Next we show that Theorem \ref{original} also holds if $h$ is not necessarily strictly positive.